Jacksonville Jaguars: 2018–present

 On April 19, 2018, the Jaguars again revealed re-designed uniforms.
 The new design returns to an all-black gloss helmet and removes many of the complicated details from the previous set.
 For the first time, there are no borders at all on any of the jersey numbers.
 There are no stripes or team logo on the pants; only an NFL logo and a Nike logo, which is the first and only of its kind in the NFL.
 Like the 2009 uniform set, the only gold in the uniform set belongs to the jaguar logo itself, and the block number font is not distinct from that used by other teams.
 The sleeve trim and collar trim are both a different color than the rest of the jersey, that and the solitary jaguar logo are the only distinct markings on the jersey.
 For the first time, the sock has a teal stripe between the black and white.
 The black jersey is the primary, as it has been since 2012, and the teal is the alternate.
 The Jaguars continued to pair the uniforms with either black or white pants, but added alternate teal pants for the first time.

 In 2019, the Jaguars began wearing either solid black or white socks as part of a new NFL mandate allowing solid-colored hosiery on the field.

 In Week 3 of the 2020 season against the Miami Dolphins, the Jaguars wore an all-teal ensemble for the first time, complete with solid teal socks.

 On February 17, 2021, the Jaguars announced that the club would return to wearing teal jerseys as its designated primary home jersey color.

 On July 18, 2024, the Jaguars unveiled throwback teal "Prowler" uniforms based on the style worn from 1995 to 2008.
 The number style used was similar to the one updated in the 1997 season.
 On July 25, the Jaguars unveiled a new white alternate helmet that would be worn with the alternate black jersey with white pants.
 In 2025, the Jaguars wore their "Prowler" throwbacks four times, meeting the new NFL minimum regarding the use of alternate or throwback uniforms in a season.
 As a result, both the white alternate helmet and black alternate uniform were not used that season.

+On August 25, 2026, the Jaguars unveiled a "Rivalries" uniform which they would wear once per season at home against their AFC South opponents.
+Nicknamed "Bold City", the design featured a vintage white base on the uniform along with black pants accented with jaguar spots and teal and black stripes, and a teal helmet.